 - Click on the link for the appropriate dropbox folder.

 - Click Add a File.

-- Browse to the file you want to upload.
+- Drag the file you want to upload into the window, or click on the Upload button (select the desired file and click Open).
 Make sure it's the correct file and that it was saved after the last changes were made.

 - Add additional files if necessary.

 - Click on the Done button.

 - Add Comments, if necessary.
 Comments are optional, unless your instructor requires them..

 - Click Submit to actually upload your files to the dropbox.